-- knows the basic vehicle dynamics modeling paradigms, - is familiar with the dynamic behavior of vehicles, the terms used to describe them and their meaning, - knows different vehicle models, - knows the so-called bicycle model and bicycle model for trailer vehicles, - is familiar with two-track vehicle models and their trailer description, - is aware of the basic problems of vehicle-track connection - knows the different wheel models, the Magic formula, the tight string, and the modern tire models.
+- Knows the basic vehicle dynamics modeling paradigms. - Is familiar with the dynamic behavior of vehicles, the terms used to describe them and their meaning. - Knows different vehicle models.
+Knows the so-called bicycle model and bicycle model for trailer vehicles. - Is familiar with two-track vehicle models and their trailer description. - Is aware of the basic problems of vehicle-track connection. - Knows the different wheel models, the Magic formula, the tight string, and the modern tire models.

-- is capable of creating a vehicle dynamics model based on a specified vehicle description, - is able to apply vehicle dynamics models in design, - is able to select a model suitable for the specified vehicle control task, - is able to understand and use other vehicle models based on their knowledge, - capable of modeling the vehicle-track connection in a special environment, d) autonomy and responsibility:
+- Is capable of creating a vehicle dynamics model based on a specified vehicle description. - Is able to apply vehicle dynamics models in design. - Is able to select a model suitable for the specified vehicle control task. - Is able to understand and use other vehicle models based on their knowledge. - Capable of modeling the vehicle-track connection in a special environment.

-- open to the use of new vehicle dynamics models, - open to the combined use of vehicle dynamics and other knowledge - collaborates with student peers and trainers to address various issues
+- Open to the use of new vehicle dynamics models. - Open to the combined use of vehicle dynamics and other knowledge. - Collaborates with student peers and trainers to address various issues.

-- independently expand its knowledge in modeling IT solutions, - examines technical tasks in system-level thinking, - is responsible for performing a dynamic task entrusted to it, which provides support to its staff.
+- Independently expand its knowledge in modeling IT solutions. - Examines technical tasks in system-level thinking. - Is responsible for performing a dynamic task entrusted to it, which provides support to its staff.